Skip to content

 How to Improve Bathroom Safety

-Whether your physical capabilities are changing due to age, illness, injury or surgery recovery, bathroom safety should be a priority.
+Whether your physical capabilities are changing due to age, illness, injury, or surgery recovery, bathroom safety should be a priority.
 Due to slick surfaces and the high risk of falling in and around the toilet, the bathroom is considered the most dangerous room in the house.
-Fortunately, there are ways to reduce the risk of falls and make the navigating the bathroom independently safer for either you or a loved one.
+Fortunately, there are ways to reduce the risk of falls and make navigating the bathroom independently safer for either you or a loved one.
 Keep scrolling to learn what dangers to look for and the safety precautions you can implement.

 Shower & Bathtub Safety